azadkaratas/json-web-gen/README.md

    ```
    cd json-web-gen
    ```
-3. Install Node.js dependencies (required for the API server):
+3. Install Python dependencies (required for the API server):
    ```
-   npm install express
+   pip install flask werkzeug
    ```
 4. Start the API server (see [Setup API Server](#setup-api-server) for details).

 ### Dependencies
 - **Bootstrap 5**: Included via CDN in `index.html` for styling and responsive layout.
 - **Bootstrap JS Bundle**: Included for handling accordion and collapse functionality.
-- **Node.js and Express**: Required for running the API server (`app.js`).
+- **Python Flask**: Required for running the API server (`app.py`).

 ## Setup API Server
 `JSON-Web-Gen` relies on a backend API server to fetch data and handle actions.
-A sample `app.js` file is provided to simulate the required API endpoints.
+A sample `app.py` file is provided to simulate the required API endpoints.

-1. Ensure Node.js is installed on your system.
+1. Ensure Python is installed on your system.
-2. Install Express:
+2. Install Flask and Werkzeug:
    ```
-   npm install express
+   pip install flask werkzeug
    ```
 3. Run the API server:
    ```
-   node app.js
+   python app.py
    ```
    This will start a server at `http://localhost:8000`, serving both static files (HTML, CSS, JS) and API endpoints.
 4. Open your browser and navigate to `http://localhost:8000`.

 ### Required API Endpoints
 The library fetches data from and sends actions to specific API endpoints defined in `config.json`.
 Your backend server must implement these endpoints.
-The provided `app.js` includes mock implementations for testing.
+The provided `app.py` includes mock implementations for testing.
 Below are the types of endpoints you need to support:

 - **GET Endpoints**: Used to fetch data for UI elements (e.g., `/api/settings` for a `select` item or `/api/logs` for a `fileReader`).
   - Expected response: JSON object for most items (e.g., `{"value": "example"}`), plain text for `fileReader`.